SlimZoeken/100queries/notebooks/analysis.md

 ### Combined Criteria

+The `good/ok/bad for students` field are experiments to automatically conclude the overall result quality from other criteria.

 ```python

 column = "ok_for_students"
 results_sources[column] = (results_sources["Soort Resultaat"] != "transactional") & (
     results_sources["Thumbs up 8-14?"] != "Nee"